Government struggles to formulate comprehensive response

 "We will not allow Panama to be used as a scapegoat," Alemán told a news conference.

 "We will not allow?"
 What does Alemán plan to do about it, launch promotional videos for tourism?
 Arrest those who "use Panama as a scapegoat"?
 Invade France?
 What kind of amateurish crisis management is this anyway, to say this kind of stuff in a press conference?
 But really, this is how childish it gets on the isthmus: President Varela just tweeted that we would "continue to defend our institutions, Panama's name, and our financial system.
 We are Panama."
-He then linked to this video, with images of the metro and people telling how advanced Panama really is!
+He then linked to a video, with images of the metro and people telling how advanced Panama really is!

-The graphic on the left (click it for the whole thing) shows the various uses of shell companies like those which Mossack & Fonseca was selling to its clients.
+The graphic on the left shows the various uses of shell companies like those which Mossack & Fonseca was selling to its clients.
 It goes from green/legit uses to red/illegal uses.
 The official Panamanian response pretends that what happens in Panama is only and exclusively that what's listed as green.
 The illegal stuff simply doesn't exist in Panamanian government spin.
 A Panamanian law firm of a presidential advisor who launders money for mass murderers like Bashar al-Assad or Muammar Gaddafi - it doesn't exist in the fairy tale world painted by Panama's ruling class.
 In the face of massive evidence of the contrary published around the globe, this is a laughable, immature and even delusional response.
 Memo to Varela: Nobody is going to fall for the #DenialPapers.

 Last but not least - take it from the leaking experts